How do I use hashtags to promote my travel business?

 - Use your insights and analytics to see which posts gain you the most reach.

-- Test different hashtags to see what works best for your brand.
+- Test different tags to see what works best for your brand.

-- Don’t just copy and paste the same hashtags every time.
+- Don’t just copy and paste the same tags every time.

 - You can either put them at the bottom of your caption or in the first comment – we prefer to add a couple at the end of the caption, then added a few spaces and add them right at the bottom of the caption, this way they aren’t as visible as they would be in the first comment.

-- Consider a targeted approach when using hashtags, instead of #airport use #perthairport
+- Consider a targeted approach when using tags, instead of #airport use #perthairport

 - Believe it or not, there is a list of banned hashtags for Instagram.
-Again, do your research and try to avoid using these hashtags.
+Again, do your research and try to avoid using these tags.

 Hashtags on Facebook